|07139923||Faculty of Economic and Management Sciences||Department: Economic and Management Sciences Dean's Office|

 Descriptive statistics – Univariate: Sampling and the collection of data, frequency distributions and graphical representations.
 Descriptive measures of location and dispersion.
 Correlation and regression: Least squares line, single log, double log and inverse transformations.
 Report writing and presentation.
 Identification, use, evaluation and interpretation of statistical computer packages and statistical techniques.

-Optimization techniques with economic applications: system of linear inequalities, solving of linear programming problems by means of the graphical and extreme point methods.
-Applications of differentiation and integration in statistic and economic related problems: the limit of a function, continuity, rate of change, the derivative of a function, differentiation rules, higher order derivatives, optimization techniques, the area under a curve and applications of definite and indefinite integrals in Economic and Probability applications.
+Optimisation techniques with economic applications: system of linear inequalities, solving of linear programming problems by means of the graphical and extreme point methods.
+Applications of differentiation and integration in statistic and economic related problems: the limit of a function, continuity, rate of change, the derivative of a function, differentiation rules , higher order derivatives, optimisation techniques, the area under a curve and applications of definite and indefinite integrals in Economic and Probability applications.
 Introduction to probability theory.
 Probability and inference: Theoretical distributions.
 Sampling distributions.
 Estimation theory and hypothesis testing of sampling averages and proportions (one-sample and two-sample cases).
+Non Parametric tests.
 Report writing and presentation.
 Identification, use, evaluation and interpretation of statistical computer packages and statistical techniques.

 Descriptive statistics – Univariate: